AppScriptIO/scriptManager/documentation/information.md

 - _[configurationManagement](https://github.com/AppScriptIO/configurationManagement) module to lookup and load configuration file._
 ____

-## Use cases for running `scriptManager` in a container as opposed to on the host machine:
+## Use cases for running `scriptManager` in a container as opposed to directly on the host machine OS:
 - Ease the development of `scriptManager` for a specific OS environment (i.e. Linux).
 - Not to pollute the host OS environment.
 - For a more secure execution, preventing bugs from affecting the host OS & filesystem outside the target project`s root.